 “The world could always use more flowers,” she said, startled by her own sudden smile.
 Smiling was so rare for the girl that a full earnest one felt like a paper cut across her face.
 She suppressed a giggle.
 It was clear by Chagrinn’s expression that her happiness made no difference to him, but the smile wasn’t for him anyway.
 It was for the ability to make real choices.
 She saw now that so many choices in her life had been false; if the options available weren’t equally valid, how was there a choice at all?

 She extended her palm further.
 Item duplication it would be.
 Chagrinn carefully wrapped the thin coil of vine around her ring finger and Mink’s.
-The vine tried to tighten, but it was too weak to bind them.
+It tried to tighten, but was too weak to bind them.
 It split in two just as Chagrinn said it would, each piece wrapping around a different finger.
 The one around Bombi’s tightened for a moment, but then loosened before it cut off the blood flow.
 It fit so perfectly that she barely felt it.
 She brought it close to her face to examine it, but had to move when Mink finally unfroze.

 “I wish you luck human, but even if you should fail the forest will eat up your disaster.
 The mushrooms will break your deflated love down and the world will forget your folly.
 Goodbye.”
 The anytaur turned and hopped over a bush, disappearing with a swish of her long silvery tail.